 Co-founder & Director

-Madeleine has over seven years’ experience working within international communications consultancies, advising private and listed clients in the UK and internationally, across a broad range of issues.
+Madeleine has over nine years’ experience working within international communications consultancies, advising private and listed clients in the UK and internationally, across a broad range of issues.
 During her career in consulting, Madeleine has worked across multiple industries including retail and consumer, support services, professional services, financial services and engineering.
 Madeleine joined the SIFA Strategy team in early 2017.

 Madeleine advises senior management and Boards on stakeholder engagement, reputation management, and corporate narrative, and provides strategic advisory on communications issues including capital markets activity and crisis work.
 Madeleine’s experience includes in-depth stakeholder measurement programmes, stakeholder mapping, corporate profile raising, financial calendar management and transaction communications support across M&A, IPOs and fundraisings.